whitecr0wz/whitecr0wz.github.io/_posts/2023-01-29-VyOS-OSPF-I.md

 tags: [VyOS, Networking, Routing, OSPF]
 ---

-Today the a basic Broadcast-type Network will be dissected within the length of this post:
+The following OSPF Network will be dissected within the length of this post:

 #### Diagram